ucc23/ucc/_clusters/rsg8.md

 glat: -0.4754
 r50: 50.9
 plx: 2.165
-UTI: "0.80"
+UTI: "0.74"
-UTI_COLOR: "#c9e8c8"
+UTI_COLOR: "#d7eeca"
 UTI_C_N_COL: "#a6cab9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
-UTI_C_lit_COL: "#a6cab9"
+UTI_C_lit_COL: "#c4e5c7"
 UTI_C_dup_COL: "#c9e8c8"
 UTI_C_N: 1.0
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
-UTI_C_lit: 1.0
+UTI_C_lit: 0.82
 UTI_C_dup: 0.8
 UTI_summary: |
     <b>RSG8</b> is a very rich, very dense object of very high C3 quality.
 It is located at a very close distance from the Sun, near the mid-plane.
-It is very well-studied in the literature.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry, and a moderate percentage with at least one entry reported in the same catalogue.
+It is well-studied in the literature.<br><br>This is very likely a unique object, which shares a small percentage of members with at least one previously reported entry, and a moderate percentage with at least one entry reported in the same catalogue.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 50.9